YourListTeam/ServerSide/Serverside/README.md

 psql -f model/sql_scripts/Items.sql
 ```

-It is reccomended to use a tool like DataGrip which allows for automatic transactions and runs these scripts in bulk.
+It is recommended to use a tool like DataGrip which allows for automatic transactions and runs these scripts in bulk.

 ## Built With